Kshah002/SVM-Model/README.md

-SVM model to classify images of Dogs and Cats
+SVM model to classify images of Animals